Klxmz/ViperV2/README.md

 <how> - Command Prompt is an very powerful tool when you know how to use it this here is just a simple " taskkill command on repeat.

  Current Password - Viper2022

+ also come with lil wifi pasword view cmd script